Saket89/LendingClubCaseStudy/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was done in collabration with Sandip Joshi.
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on learnings from updGrad course on EDA.

 ## Contact